bradcypert/sandalwood/content/blog/using-json-web-tokens-with-clojure.md

   - clojure
   - "json web tokens"
   - jwt
-description:
-  - "JWT are used as the authorization header on incoming requests.
+description: "JWT are used as the authorization header on incoming requests.
 Clojure has a wonderful JWT library named Buddy that makes working with JSON Web tokens easy."
+versions:
+  clojure: 1.7
 ---

 Authentication is easy.
 Good authentication is difficult.
 We’re at a point in the world where our users expect to be able to sign up for your service or app, and receive a more personalized experience.
 If you can’t validate who the user is, you can’t achieve this.